 The twisting can also completely block entry of blood supply into the stomach.
 As the blood supply is cut off, the stomach tissue begins to die.

-If volvulus is not treated in a timely manner, it leads to a number of critical problems, such as acute dehydration, cardiac arrhythmias, gastric perforation or even rupture of the stomach resulting in peritonitis, shock, and death.
+Understandably, without timely treatment, volvulus can lead to a number of critical problems.
+For example, acute dehydration, cardiac arrhythmias, gastric perforation or even rupture of the stomach.
+When the stomach ruptures, the lining of the abdominal wall will get inflamed.
+This can lead to shock, and death.

 Symptoms of Dog Bloat